gruntwork-io/docs/docs/pipelines/tutorial/index.md

 terragrunt plan
 ```

-Once you reviewed the new resources that will be created, run `terragrunt apply` to create the resources.
+Once you have reviewed the new resources that will be created, run `terragrunt apply` to create the resources.

 Finally, push your changes to the `infrastructure-live` repository you created in [Create repos in your org](#create-repos-in-your-org).